bugzilla/bugzilla/docs/en/rst/style.rst

 `reStructured Text (reST) <http://docutils.sourceforge.net/rst.html>`_, as extended by our documentation compilation tool, `Sphinx <http://sphinx-doc.org/>`_.
 This document is a reST document for demonstration purposes.
+To learn from it, you need to read it in reST form.

-When you build the docs, it gets built (at least in the HTML version) as a standalone file, although it isn't as readable in that form because some of the directives discussed are invisible or change when rendered.
+When you build the docs, this document gets built (at least in the HTML version) as a standalone file, although it isn't as useful in that form because some of the directives discussed are invisible or change when rendered.